Skalonzy/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 0 - Write a function that fills memory with a constant byte.
 Task 1 - Write a function that copies memory are.
+Task 2 - Write a function that locates a character in a string.